What is the meaning of Employee Engagement?

 Understand Your Staff's Experiences

-Increasing engagement isn't limited to perks, activities, or isolated initiatives.
-It is integrated throughout the lifecycle of a contributor, their experiences spanning from recruitment and the onboarding process to exit interviews.
-It includes how employees behave and think at work, how they engage in tasks, and how they collaborate with colleagues.
-It covers the entire employee experience.
-Shaped by daily interactions (and actions) at work, engagement is critical for maintaining sustained excellence.
+Engagement goes beyond perks, activities, or one-time initiatives.
+It is woven throughout a contributor's entire journey, from recruitment and onboarding to exit interviews.
+It involves how employees think, act, and collaborate at work, shaping their overall experience.
+Driven by daily interactions at work, engagement is key for sustained excellence.

 What does that look like?